David-Cary/undoable-edits/README.md

 ### Object Proxies

 For non-array objects, use `UndoableRecordHandler` as the proxy handler.
 That takes in the following optional constructor parameters:
- - `onChange`: Each time the object is modified via proxy the resulting undoable action will get passed on to this function.
+ - `actionCallbacks`: Each time the object is modified via proxy the resulting undoable action or actions will get passed on to this function.
- - `deep`: If set to true attempting to access an object property of the target will result in an undoable proxy of said object.
+ - `proxyFactory`: Lets you provide an `ProxyFactory` for wrapping property values and returns in their own proxies.
+If "true" is passed in this will create a `ClassedUndoableProxyFactory` for the handler.
+ - `propertyGetters`: Lets you provide a map that specifies the callback function the proxy's get function will use for key properties.

+Prior to version 1.2.0, the 1st parameter could only be a single action, the 2nd could only be a boolean, and there was no 3rd parameter.

+Prior to 1.1.0 the constructor accepted an `arrayHandler` property in place of a proxy factory.

 You can use the above special proxy properties to rename the proxied object's properties, like so:
 ```
 const proxy = createUndoableProxy({}, new UndoableRecordHandler())